veyyz/configure-keycloak-on-eks-using-terraform/UPGRADE_PLAN.md

   `DEMO_URL` set to the demo hostname to validate the running deployment.

 ## Stage 1: Minimal platform currency
-- Bump the EKS cluster to the latest version supported by the Keycloak Helm chart and AWS Load Balancer Controller (tracked as `cluster_version = "1.30"` for the demo) with one small managed node group sized for the demo.
+- Bump the EKS cluster to the latest version supported by the Keycloak Helm chart and AWS Load Balancer Controller (tracked as `kubernetes_version = "1.30"` for the demo) with one small managed node group sized for the demo.
 - Install or upgrade only the AWS Load Balancer Controller (no extra CSI add-ons yet) and pin the controller Helm chart version in Terraform so demo deployments stay deterministic even if annotations change (demo pins: `alb_controller_chart_version = "1.8.0"`, `alb_controller_image_tag = "v1.8.2"`).
 Ensure the Helm release also upgrades the controller CRDs (TargetGroupBinding, IngressClass parameters, BackendProtocolVersion) by enabling the service mutator hook and using the v1.8 IAM policy (`AWSLoadBalancerControllerIAMPolicy.json`) with an IRSA-annotated service account. **Keep the IRSA service account name aligned with the Helm value (`serviceAccount.name = "aws-load-balancer-controller"`) so the v1.8 policy matches the controller identity.**
 - Verify core add-ons (VPC CNI, CoreDNS, KubeProxy) are healthy after the version bump.